HC quashes Air India's decision terminating pilots, orders reinstatement | Law-Order

 - India

-Coming to the aid of all Air India pilots whose services were terminated, including the contractual ones, the Delhi High Court quashed the national carrier's decision of last year and directed their reinstatement.
+Coming to the aid of all Air India pilots, permanent as well as on contract, whose services were terminated last year, the Delhi High Court on Tuesday quashed the national carrier's decision and directed their reinstatement.

 The direction was issued by Justice Jyoti Singh who also ordered that back wages would have to be paid to the reinstated pilots.

+The court said that the back wages, including allowances, have to be paid at par with what in-service pilots were receiving and in accordance with the government rules.

-The court also said that extension of contract, in the future, of the contractual pilots would be at the discretion of Air India in view of their satisfactory performance.
+The court also said that extension for the contractual pilots would be at the discretion of Air India in view of their satisfactory performance.

 The court said the detailed judgement would be available only on Wednesday.